Fran PierceChairman and CEO

 She served on the Advisory Board of The Secretary of the Army's National Science Center.

-Professional memberships include: Alliance of Women Entrepreneurs, Armed Forces Communications and Electronics Association (AFCEA), Army Alliance, Association of the United States Army (AUSA), Association for Corporate Growth (ACG), ESOP Association, Forum of Executive Women, Institute of Electrical and Electronics Engineers (IEEE), Mid-Tier Alliance, National Association of Corporate Directors (NACD), National Defense Industry Association (NDIA), New Jersey Technology Council, Northern Virginia Technology Council, PACT, Potomac Officers’ Club, Board Member of Strengthening the Mid-Atlantic Region for Tomorrow (SMART), SmartCEO, Sunday Breakfast Club, TechServe Alliance, Union League of Philadelphia, Vistage International, and Women in Defense (WID).
+Professional memberships include: Alliance of Women Entrepreneurs, Armed Forces Communications and Electronics Association (AFCEA), Army Alliance, Association of the United States Army (AUSA), Association for Corporate Growth (ACG), Entrepreneurs Forum of Greater Philadelphia, (EFGP), ESOP Association, Forum of Executive Women, Institute of Electrical and Electronics Engineers (IEEE), Mid-Tier Alliance, National Association of Corporate Directors (NACD), National Defense Industry Association (NDIA), New Jersey Technology Council, Northern Virginia Technology Council, Philadelphia Alliance for Capital and Technologies (PACT), Potomac Officers’ Club, Board Member of Strengthening the Mid-Atlantic Region for Tomorrow (SMART), CEOReport, Sunday Breakfast Club, Union League of Philadelphia, Vistage International, and Women in Defense (WID).

 Fran received a Bachelor of Science degree in Mathematics from Chestnut Hill College and attended graduate school at Temple University.